shlomodaari/spinnaker/orca/README.md

 ![Orca Logo](logo.jpg?raw=true)

-Orca is the orchestration engine for Spinnaker.
+Orca is the orchestration engine for Spinnaker.tre
 It is responsible for taking an execution definition and managing the stages and tasks, coordinating the other Spinnaker services.

 Orca _Executions_ (either Pipelines or Orchestrations) are composed of _Stages_ which in turn are composed of _Tasks_.